ccamlr/CCAMLRGIS/cran-comments.md

 ## R CMD check results

 * There were no ERRORS, WARNINGS OR NOTES on Windows OS.
-* 1 NOTE on other platforms: package was archived (I don't know why it was)
+* 1 NOTE on other platforms: package was archived.

 ## Notes about CRAN edits

+* Now the vignette links to the GitHub README to avoid CRAN Checks issues
 * Added create_Pies() and add_PieLegend() functions
 * Added load_Bathy() function
 * Shortened Vignette to pass CRAN tests